Is A Solar Battery Backup A Good Addition To My Solar System?

 Meanwhile, the price of installation for generators also isn’t low, “Most homeowners pay between $1,255 and $6,899 to install a generator in their home.

 While the project can cost as little as $400 and as much as $9,500, the average installation price including all variables is $4,077” (homeadvisor.com).

 Solar batteries range from $5,000 to $7,000 and from $400 per kilowatt-hour (kWh) to $750/kWh.

 Installation fees include electrical upgrades, taxes, permit fees, or connection charges and can range anywhere from $5,000-$8,000.00.

-This put the total cost of a back-up battery system at around $10k-$15k on average.
-That is more than twice the average cost of generators.
+This put the total cost of a backup battery system at around $10k-$15k on average.

 Depending on your needs, you can purchase a generator for as low as $500.
 However, these aren’t meant to provide power to your entire home in the event of an outage.
 Smaller, briefcase-style generators, around the 15-watt range, will power small devices like cell phones and laptops.

 Additionally, for $2,000 to $4,000 you can buy a larger solar generator designed to provide backup power for your home.
 A larger generator fit to protect critical loads and power several home appliances (more than 20kW) can cost up to $6,000.
 Most have 1,800 to 3,000 watts, and some offer as many as 245 amp-hours.